 Headphones come in all manner of shapes, sizes and types and although noise cancelling used to be fairly rare, it’s now widely available with lots of choice.
 While many fetch a high price, there are some cheaper options too.

 Bose and Sony are well-known for it but there are various alternatives out there.
 We also have round-ups for overall best headphones, wireless headphones, true wireless earbuds and cheap headpones if you're looking for something else.
+Scroll to beyond the list for our advice on noise-cancelling headphones.

 Best noise-cancelling headphones 2020